varvet/godmin/README.md

 ### Standalone installation

-Add the gem to the application's Gemfile:
+Add the gem to the application's `Gemfile`:
 ```ruby
 gem "godmin"
 ```